gaslitbytech/musicbrainz-django/README.md

 export $(grep -v '^#' .env | xargs -0)
 ```

-## Get Started Developing
+## Configure Development

 Install your dev environment from virtualenv

 ### virtualenv

-his is required once only.
+This is required once only.
 Unless you need to delete your venv directory.
 Note when you update python from 3.7.3 to 3.7.4 you may be best to remove venv and restall dependencies. venv is just a convention name for calling your installation directly.
 This `venv` folder is on purposely in the gitignore.

 ``` shell
 virtualenv --python=python3.7 venv